 Lice are especially hearty creatures that do not die when exposed to many chemicals.
 Chlorine is a chemical that is used to keep pools clean.
 Does chlorine kill lice?
 Does swimming kill lice if there is a lot of chlorine in the water?
 Lice are becoming increasingly resistant to chemicals so don’t count on even the most chlorinated pool to kill lice because chlorine does not kill lice.
 The lice cling tightly to hair and will not let go when a person submerges in the water.
 The person will emerge from the chlorinated pool with their lice infestation intact.

 When a person with head lice enters a swimming pool, the louse will latch onto the strands of hair super tight with the claws on all six of its legs so as to not fall off.
-They are very strong and resilient so can maintain a firm grip and hang on despite any friction.
-This is why you cannot remove lice from your hair simply by combing and showering.
+They are very strong and resilient, so they can maintain a firm grip and hang on despite any friction.
+This is why you cannot remove lice from your hair simply by combing and showering, you need lice treatment.
 Because of this, it is highly unlikely that lice will spread in a swimming pool.
-Rather, again, it is the direct head to head contact of individuals in the swimming pool that will cause the spread of lice, not from lice getting into the pool itself and their making their way to another host.
+Rather, again, it is the direct head-to-head contact of individuals in the swimming pool that will cause the spread of lice, not from lice getting into the pool itself and they're making their way to another host.

 Outside of the water, there are preventive tactics that can be used to lessen your chances of getting lice.
 What about in the water?
 Some people look to swimming caps to help stop the spread of head lice in the water.
 This will provide some protection if your child is close to someone with lice.
 The bathing cap has to be on tight so a louse cannot get into the hair by crawling under the cap.

-It’s unlikely to get head lice in the water, except for direct head to head contact, then how is lice spread at the pool?
+If it's unlikely to see lice spread in the water, except for direct head-to-head contact, then how are lice spread at the pool?
 Towels are one possibility, although not that likely.
-Lice don't like to leave the head, but the lice may make their way to the towel of an infested person, so avoid sharing towels at the pool.
+Lice don't like to leave the head, but the head lice may make their way to the towel of an infected person, so avoid sharing towels at the pool.
 There are other items that may be shared at the pool, such as pool toys, hats, hair brushes, or sunglasses.
 It's very unlikely that you will contract head lice from these items either.
 Head lice are usually not spread via the sharing of personal items, like a towel, rather, as mentioned before, head-to-head contact is the most common way to contract head lice.
 Lice do not like to go onto an inanimate object because they are parasites and need the body temperature of humans as well as human blood for their food supply.